determined-ai/determined/docs/release-notes/config-policies.rst

 **New Features**

-- Cluster: Using config policies, administrators can now set limits on how users can define workloads (e.g., experiments, notebooks, tensorboards, shells, and commands).
-Admins may define two types of configurations\:
+-  Cluster: Add :ref:`config policies <config-policies>` to enable administrators to set limits on how users can define workloads (e.g., experiments, notebooks, TensorBoards, shells, and commands).
+Administrators can define two types of configurations:

-  - **Invariant Configs for Experiments**: Settings applied to all experiments within a scope (global or workspace).
-    Invariant configs for other tasks (e.g. notebooks, tensorboards, shells, and commands) is not yet supported.
+   -  **Invariant Configs for Experiments**: Settings applied to all experiments within a specific scope (global or workspace).
+Invariant configs for other tasks (e.g. notebooks, TensorBoards, shells, and commands) is not yet supported.

    -  **Constraints**: Restrictions that prevent users from exceeding resource limits within a scope.
 Constraints can be set independently for experiments and tasks.

-Visit :ref:`Config Policies <config-policies>` for more details.